mikadosoftware/devmanual/docs/conceptchapters/highlights.rst

 - queues and queueing theory
 - runbooks, prod support
 - trade off between urgency and robustness (promtiong code and FFS)
+- use of dashboards
+- business metrics growing out of / related to tech metrics
+-

 - Wikidata as sourc eif "truth"? https://stackoverflow.com/questions/55961615/how-to-integrate-wikidata-query-in-python